Did Marilyn Monroe Had Any Siblings? What Happened to Them?

 Marilyn Monroe’s Step-Siblings on Her Father’s Side

 Charles Stanley Gifford was married to Lillian Gifford and had two children, Doris and Charles Jr. Doris died at the age of 12, but Charles went on to live a long and happy life.
 Born in 1922, he served in the US Navy during the Second World War.
 While stationed in England, he met his wife Joan, with whom he had three children, Diann Jordan, Tim, and Francine Dier.
-It was the DNA of Francine Dier which was used to confirm that Charles Stanley Gifford was Monroe’s biological father.
+It was the DNA of Francine Dier that was used to confirm that Charles Stanley Gifford was Monroe’s biological father.

 According to his obituary, after the war, Charles worked as a sales manager with Union 76 and later worked in real estate development.
 He was also a deacon and Treasurer of the Bayview United Church of Christ, a member of the Freemasons, a member of the Board of Directors of the Navy League, and served on the Civic Facilities Commission of Norfolk.
 After Joan’s death in 2008, Charles married Betty Chiappa.
 In 2015, he passed away peacefully in his sleep at the age of 92.